-Pepperoni come in different sizes, the most common being about an inch in diameter.
+Pepperoni comes in different sizes, the most common being about an inch in diameter.
 Some commercial packers offer "pizza pepperoni," which is roughly twice the diameter of regular pepperoni and isn't as dry.
 This variety can better withstand the high temperature of a baking pizza.
 If you plan to use your pepperoni primarily as a pizza topping, you might want to experiment with the drying time for best results.

 If you're handling sausage, you should take steps to prevent contracting trichinosis.
 Several cases of the illness are reported in the United States annually.
 It is caused by a parasitic roundworm, Trichinella spiralis, or trichina.
 The worm, found in some pork and bear meat, can be transmitted to humans if the meat is eaten raw or untreated.
 Trichinae mature in a person's intestines and are usually killed by the body's defenses.
 Some, however, can survive in the form of cysts in various muscles for years.

 Trichinosis need not be a problem for the home sausage maker.
 In the case of fresh pork not used for sausage, the meat need only be cooked to an internal temperature of 137 F. Pork to be consumed raw, as in dried sausage, can be made completely safe and free of trichinae by freezing it to -200 F for six to 12 days at -100 degrees F (or for 10 to 20 days at 5 degrees F for 20 to 30 days).